niuers/Distributed-System-Design-Review/Approach System Design Questions.md

    * So schemas are usually stored in some shared database,
    * Schema may change  over time
       *
+## Data Retrieval  Path
+### Data Roll Up
+1. Minutes level data rolled up to hours level data
+2. Older data dont' have to be in DB (hot storage, frequently used data that must be accessed fast)
+   * Object Storage, AWS S3  (cold storage, archived and infrequently accessed data)
+### Data Query Service
+1. Data Federation
+   * Retrieve data from several data storage and combine the data together
+   * This is an ideal use case for distributed cache (store query results)
+      * This improve query performance
+      * Scale query service
+2.

 # Step 3: Design core components
 Dive into details for each core component.
 For example, if you were asked to design a url shortening service, discuss: